keboola/connection-docs/components/branches/index.md

 of the project.

 ## Private Beta Warning
 This feature is currently in private beta.
 It may not always work as expected.
-Please bear with us while we polish all necessities.
+Please bear with us as we continue to fix any bugs.
 Any feedback is welcome at [https://ideas.keboola.com](https://ideas.keboola.com).

 To enable the feature, please ask via the [support button](/management/support/) in your project.